Peach: History

 An article on peach tree cultivation in Spain is brought down in Ibn al-'Awwam's 12th-century agricultural work, Book on Agriculture.
 The peach was brought to the Americas by Spanish explorers in the 16th century, and eventually made it to England and France in the 17th century, where it was a prized and expensive treat.
-Horticulturist George Minifie supposedly brought the first peaches from England to its North American colonies in the early 17th century, planting them at his estate of Buckland in Virginia.
 Although Thomas Jefferson had peach trees at Monticello, American farmers did not begin commercial production until the 19th century in Maryland, Delaware, Georgia, South Carolina, and finally Virginia.

 The Shanghai honey nectar peach was a key component of both the food culture and agrarian economy the area where the modern megacity of Shanghai stands.
 Peaches were the cornerstone of early Shanghai's garden culture.
 As modernization and westernization swept through the city the Shanghai honey nectar peach nearly disappeared completely.
 Much of modern Shanghai is built over these gardens and peach orchards.

-In April 2010, an international consortium, the International Peach Genome Initiative, which includes researchers from the United States, Italy, Chile, Spain, and France, announced they had sequenced the peach tree genome (doubled haploid Lovell).
-Recently, it published the peach genome sequence and related analyses.
-The sequence is composed of 227 million nucleotides arranged in eight pseudomolecules representing the eight peach chromosomes (2n = 16).
-In addition, 27,852 protein-coding genes and 28,689 protein-coding transcripts were predicted.

-Particular emphasis in this study is reserved for the analysis of the genetic diversity in peach germplasm and how it was shaped by human activities such as domestication and breeding.
-Major historical bottlenecks were found, one related to the putative original domestication that is supposed to have taken place in China about 4,000–5,000 years ago, the second is related to the western germplasm and is due to the early dissemination of the peach in Europe from China and the more recent breeding activities in the United States and Europe.
-These bottlenecks highlighted the substantial reduction of genetic diversity associated with domestication and breeding activities.

-Cultivation
+The first European botanist to argue that the peach did not originate in Persia was Augustin Pyramus de Candolle in 1855.
+He argued on the basis of it not being mentioned by Xenophon in 401 BCE or by other early sources that it could not have arrived there much before it was imported to Rome in the 100s BCE.
+An important western botanist to argue for a Chinese origin of the species was Ulysses Prentiss Hedrick in 1917.
+Chinese literature records the fruit for at least 1,000 years before its appearance in Europe.